sam-pop/ReactDeploymentGuide/README.md

   If it doesn't - delete the branch and go through the process again.

-- Make sure that your folder structure is correct and follows this convention:
+- Make sure that your folder structure is correct and follows this basic convention:
 ```
 my-app
 ├── \node_modules